love2d-community/awesome-love2d/README.md

 * [boipushy](https://github.com/adnzzzzZ/boipushy) - A simple and easy to use input handler
 * [love-microphone](https://github.com/LPGhatguy/love-microphone) - Simple microphone support for LÖVE
 * [tactile](https://github.com/tesselode/tactile) - A straightforward and flexible input library
+* [LoveKeys](https://github.com/SpaceCat-Chan/LoveKeys) - A simple input handeling library that keeps track of things for you

 ## Lighting
 *Lighting & Shadow Libraries*